 CLIMBING THE STAIR ... cont

-On the 2nd landing there are two apts (with seperate entries but linked together through a shared kitchen).
+On the 2nd landing there are two apts (with separate entries but linked together through a shared kitchen).
 There is also one of the Silo's strangest 'environmental psycho-shocks', all the more nightmarish for its location next to dwellings: an ordinary little brightly lit Vereniging office with desk, pin-board, steel-locker, and a door one assumes is the office store-cupboard.
 Open this and at ones feet and before ones face is a huge cavity crossed with platforms disappearing upwards into blackness, sometimes raining from the dark above; an abandoned silo - crumbling and hollow: a spatial/contextual lesion so unexpected I was precipitated on its brink into rapidly cycling memories of fragments of dreams.

-CENTRAL STAIR: L2 LANDING - VERENIGING OFFICE (pic 9-94 / to SW) The 'office-cupboard' door which opens directly onto an empty silo's gulf is at the rear corner.
+STAIR: L2 LANDING - VERENIGING OFFICE The 'office-cupboard' door which opens directly onto an empty silo's gulf is at the rear corner.
 (The office is here in a stripped state - I have always regretted that I missed the opportunity to attempt to record this crucial phenomenon.) |

-CENTRAL STAIR: L2 LANDING - TO RUUD'S 'FRONT DOOR' (pic 9-94 / to W) |
+STAIR: L2 LANDING - TO RUUD'S 'FRONT DOOR' |

 |